OrchEstraCada

 About our Program

-OrchEstraCada is a multilevel orchestra for all ages.
+OrchEstraCada is a multilevel orchestra for all ages, and many of our participants are families who want to make music together.
 We have beginners, advanced players and experienced music teachers.
-Our rehearsals are held in three stages.
-All musicians participate for the first hour, as we warm up and build skills with exercises written for multilevel orchestra.
-Intermediate players are drilled in music theory for a few minutes while advanced players work one-on-one with the beginners.
-Then the beginners leave and the rest of the orchestra settles in for rehearsals of performance pieces.
+Our rehearsals are held in two stages.
+Mentors meet with students for the first hour, as advanced players work one-on-one with students to check for understanding, technique, and performance readiness.
+At 5:00, the whole orchestra begins rehearsal together, starting with the easiest pieces.
+Then the beginners leave and the rest of the orchestra settles in for rehearsals of more difficult pieces.
+Typically, beginners and intermediates are finished at 5:30, and advanced players are done at 6:30.

 Our History